 However, there may be occasions when the school will contact another school or agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.

-19.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through our school website and Parent App
+19.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through website.

 20.0 Multi-agency work